junh1024/Reaper-Surround/README.md

 ---
 Upmixers are considered experimental & are based on matrixes.
 It's advisable to use DTS Neural upmix (DTS edition like http://i54.tinypic.com/xq9xt5.png , NOT waves edition - waves has a bug with LFE).
 I've also tried about 10 other upmixers and they're all deficient in some way.

-- 2.0 to 3.0 Upmix (C).txt
+- 2.0 to 3.0 Upmix (C).txt (manual upmixer, all the others are automatic)
-- 2.0 to 4.0 Upmix (M).txt: [Note 2](#note-2)
 - 2.0 to 5.0 Upmix V2 (L).txt: 80% feature-complete DPL1-like surround upmixer, with more controls.
 [Note 1](#note-1), [Note 2](#note-2)
-- 2.0 to 5.0 Upmix V3 (L).txt: (ALPHA) New upmix based on FFT for maximum separation. [see FFT Notes](#fft-notes) for controls & explanation.
+- 2.0 to 5.0 Upmix V3 (S).txt: Upmix based on FFT for maximum separation. [see FFT Notes](#fft-notes) for controls & explanation.
 It's Competitive with commercial upmixers.
 Features:
 	- Basic image controls
-	- Useful threshold controls which control the core algorithm, not 15 redundant controls that you can recreate in your DAW
 	- Doesn't lie about PDC
 	- Doesn't have an incorrect/downmix-incompatible bass level (bass is not moved/copied to LFE.
 It's blank.)
 	- CPU optimized (CPU use depends on channel output)
+	- Mandatory 100% phase accuracy by design.
+No "faux phase-accurate" mode which doesn't add to unity
+- 2.0 to 5.0 Upmix V3 (L).txt: Above, plus
+	- Threshold controls which control the core algorithm, not 10 redundant controls that you can recreate in your DAW
-	- 3 adjustable filters to increase rear separation, make it sound nicer, less distracting
+	- Adjustable filters to increase rear separation, make it sound nicer, less distracting
-	- mandatory 100% phase accuracy by design.
-No "faux phase accurate" mode which isn't even close
 	- resizable UI which fits on small screens
 - 5.1 to 7.1 Upmix (U).txt:
 - 5.1 to 7.1 Upmix V2 (L).txt: These 2 5>7 upmixers are so rudimentary that they will probably have limited use.
 Side/Back balance uses the same mid/side detection as the 2>5 upmix.
 A balance control is provided for convenience, but may be 'bouncy' near the ends.
 [Note 1](#note-1)
 - 5.1 to 7.1 Upmix V3 (L).txt: Using FFT [see FFT Notes](#fft-notes) to upmix 51 to 71.
 Since 71 is downmixed to 51 by combining the back 4,
+	- Circle mode is downmix compatible since it re interprets the back 2 to back 4.
+Should work well on content downmixed from 61 or 71.
 	- Square mode isn't downmix compatible since it upscales the corner 4 to the side.
 For specialist use only.
-	- Circle mode is downmix compatible since it re interprets the back 2 to back 4.
-Should work well on content downmixed from 61 or 71.
 - 5.1 to 3D Upmix (L).txt: upmixes Using FFT [see FFT Notes](https://github.com/junh1024/Reaper-Surround#fft-notes) to height sounds that are closer to:
 	- Ambience: 90*
 	- Ambience +: 180*